mig8447/mig8447.github.io/_posts/2019-02-25-oracle-apex-the-power-of-interactive-reports.md

 ![Orders Report - Save Alternative Report](/assets/images/posts/2019-02-25-oracle-apex-the-power-of-interactive-reports/030.png)

-Once the above dialog appears, select "Alternative" as the "Default Report Type" and enter the corresponding report name as the "Name", then click "Apply".​􏰀
+Once the above dialog appears, select "Alternative" as the "Default Report Type" and enter the corresponding report name as the "Name", then click "Apply".

 Once saved, the report will appear under the "Default" category in the reports list next to the search bar and will be visible by the application users.